Barbara Hall (politician): Mayor of Toronto

 Hall was elected Mayor of Toronto in 1994, defeating incumbent June Rowlands.
 Although she ran as an independent and was backed by supporters from different parties, she was widely regarded as an unofficial candidate of the New Democratic Party (NDP).
 Hall's victory was considered an upset, given the low popularity of Bob Rae's provincial NDP government at the time.
 She was the first mayor of Toronto to be a member of the NDP since William Dennison.
-As mayor, she presided over a period of economic growth for the city, represented by large construction projects like The Air Canada Centre and improvements to downtown residential neighbourhoods such as Cabbagetown and Church-Wellesley.
-She was the first Toronto Mayor to march in the city's Pride Parade, supported affordable housing initiatives, and helped introduce violence against women as a national political issue in Canada.
+As mayor, she presided over a period of economic growth for the city, represented by large construction projects like the Air Canada Centre and improvements to downtown residential neighbourhoods such as Cabbagetown and Church and Wellesley.
+She was the first Toronto mayor to march in the city's Pride Parade, supported affordable housing initiatives, and helped introduce violence against women as a national political issue in Canada.

 In 1997, a new provincial government under Mike Harris amalgamated the City of Toronto with Scarborough, York, East York, North York, and Etobicoke.
 The new "megacity" was also called Toronto.
 Hall opposed the amalgamation, but nonetheless ran for mayor of the new municipality.
 Although she won the majority of the vote in old Toronto, York and East York, she lost to outgoing North York mayor Mel Lastman, who had a very strong base of support in North York as well as in Etobicoke and Scarborough.
-Hall started the campaign well behind Lastman in public opinion polls, but she improved her support enough to place a close second.
+Hall started the campaign well behind Lastman in public opinion polls, but her support increased enough to place a close second.